 is needed.
 The techniques used in the implementation of icXML and documented in this

 could well be generalized for applications in other contexts and automated through

 creation of compiler technology specifically supporting parallel bitstream programming.

 Given the success of the icXML development, there is a strong case for continued

 development of the Parabix framework as well as for the application of Parabix

 to other important XML technology stacks.
-In particular, an important area for further
+In particular, an important area

 work is to extend the benefits of SIMD and multicore parallelism to the acceleration

 [Parabix1 2008] Cameron, Robert D., Herdy, Kenneth S. and Lin, Dan.
 High performance XML parsing using